Reviews You Can Rely On

 Our Verdict

 The Galanz Retro is a great option for anyone who absolutely has to have appliances with a vintage look in their kitchen.
 Unfortunately, its overall performance in our side-by-side tests didn't make as much of a statement, earning it a lackluster score in our microwave testing results.
 It isn't the most consistent or even at heating up food.
 It delivered subpar results in our defrosting metric and isn't as easy to use as some of the more conventional-looking models.
-All in all, this isn't the kitchen appliance we would recommend for most people or anyone shopping for performance over appearance.
+All in all, this isn't the appliance we would recommend for most people or anyone shopping for performance over appearance.
+See our favorite picks in our best microwave review.

 REASONS TO BUY